 - You can apply for your preferred secondary school online allowing you to receive your placement offers one day ahead of notifications by post

-- Birmingham is the best performing core city for Key Stage 4 results (GCSEs)
+- Birmingham is the best performing core city for attaining English Baccalaureate (GCSEs in core subjects)

 Birmingham and the Suburbs

 Over 80 secondary schools and academies are within the Birmingham area with some fantastic GCSE scores that are above the national average.
 If you are moving to the area and your family is looking at secondary schools, many of the schools in the area host open days for you to visit.

 Birmingham City Council has a complete guide to applying, admissions, information and individual secondary schools criteria in their education booklet found here.
 It contains extensive information on all the secondary schools in the area allowing you to pick out the best place for your child's education.
 This includes information on grammar schools, 14-19 academies, faith schools and other specialist schools in the region.

 The Solihull area consists of schools for both the two-tier and three-tier education systems.
 The two-tier system has primary then secondary school, with the three-tier consisting of infant school for three to seven, junior school at age seven to eleven and then high school.

 Solihull has a total of 10 junior schools and 14 secondary schools in the area.
 Information on all of these schools, including contact and location details, can be found on the Solihull Metropolitan Borough Council website.
 You can also use the online tool to view the catchment area of your chosen school.